aaademosu/fic-gen/README.md

 # Note ##
   ====
-	Comes with test files and thus might require the installation of Rspec.ß
+	Comes with test files and thus might require the installation of Rspec.

 ## License ##
    ========